-Treatment may not be necessary in cases where there are no symptoms of fibroids, or where symptoms are minor.
+Treatment may not be necessary in cases where there are no symptoms of fibroids, or where symptoms are minor and your everyday activities are not significantly affected.

-For example, if you have heavy periods already, you may choose not to have treatment because your day-to-day life is not significantly affected.
-After the menopause, fibroids often shrink, and it is likely your symptoms will either ease slightly or disappear completely.
+After the menopause, fibroids often shrink, and your symptoms will usually either ease slightly or disappear completely.

 Medication for symptoms

-There are medicines available that can be used to treat heavy periods, but they can be less effective the larger your fibroids are.
+There are medicines available that can be used to reduce heavy periods, but they can be less effective the larger your fibroids are.
 These medications are described below.

 Levonorgestrel intrauterine system (LNG-IUS)

-LNG-IUS is a small, plastic device that is placed in your womb and slowly releases the progestogen hormone called levonorgestrel.
-LNG-IUS stops the lining of your womb from growing quickly, so that it is thinner and your bleeding becomes lighter.
+LNG-IUS is a small, plastic device placed in your womb which slowly releases the progestogen hormone called levonorgestrel.
+LNG-IUS stops the lining of your womb from growing quickly, so it is thinner and your bleeding becomes lighter.